Ten good principles for ethical investment

 As an owner-managed company, our ownership structure is clear and transparent.
-We act responsibly at all times.
-We are independent of other companies in determining our investment policy.
-Building and maintaining the financial independence of our clients is our priority.
+We act on our own responsibility at all times.
+We are independent of other companies in our investment policy.
+Building and maintaining the financial independence of our clients is our priority goal.
 In order to exclude conflicts of interest, we never engage in proprietary trading.

-We develop the wealth planning strategy, investment objectives and risk profiles exclusively in consultation with our clients.
-All client decisions are binding for us.
-Clients know our advisors personally.
-Clients freely determine their bank account in Switzerland.
-They grant us a limited power of attorney to manage their assets.
-Our clients can terminate their mandates at any time with immediate effect.
+We develop the asset planning strategy, investment objectives and risk profiles exclusively in consultation with our clients.
+All customer decisions are binding for us.
+The clients know our advisors personally.
+Clients are free to choose their bank account in Switzerland.
+You grant us a limited power of attorney for administration.
+Our clients can terminate mandates at any time with immediate effect.
 We pursue a consistent white money strategy and manage only declared assets.

-We strive for optimal return and growth opportunities for our clients with active asset management, quantitative as well as qualitative analysis processes.
-The preservation of assets over the long-term is our priority.
+We strive for optimal return and growth opportunities for our clients with active asset management, quantitative as well as qualitative analysis procedures and well-rehearsed processes.
+The preservation of long-term assets is our priority.
 We invest mainly in cost-transparent and liquid investments.
 This allows us to show at any time where the funds are invested and what risk they are exposed to.

 We understand “sustainable development” as a continuous process of simultaneously bringing economic, ecological and social aspects to bear.
-Since 1995, we have been working with a qualitative analytical process that translates “sustainability” into investment ethics.
-In doing so, we build on “Integrative Business Ethics” and apply this to our established investment process.
+Since 1995, we have been working with a qualitative analysis procedure that translates the “sustainability” programme into an investment ethic.
+In doing so, we build on “Integrative Business Ethics” and apply this process to our established investment process.

-We take our social obligation towards society, our customers, our employees and business partners – our stakeholders – equally seriously.
+We take our social obligations towards society, our customers, our employees and our business partners (stakeholders) equally seriously.
 All employees, regardless of their personal background or individual lifestyle, have the same opportunity for personal recognition.
-We encourage their personal development and the optimal use of their talents.
+We promote their personal development and the optimal use of their talents.
 We do not tolerate discrimination, harassment or bullying.
 We offer all employees (including interns and business partners) healthy and fair working conditions.
-We maintain an open, performance-based corporate culture.
+We foster an open, performance-based corporate culture.

-- Transparency and fairness in fees and charges.
+7. transparency and fairness in fees and charges

-We only receive fees from our clients.
-The fee structure varies depending on the client relationship (funds, private or institutional clients) as well as on the volumes managed.
+We only draw fees from our clients.
+The fee structure varies depending on the client relationship (funds, private or institutional clients) as well as the volumes managed.
 Fees and charges are set contractually and comply with the Code of Professional Conduct of the Swiss Association of Asset Managers (SAAM).
-Asset management contracts are concluded with a waiver of retrocessions.
+Asset management contracts are concluded with waiver of retrocessions.

-We keep our clients up to date on the development of our PRIME VALUES funds with monthly “factsheets”.
-We also provide information on the mandates entrusted to us on a semi-annual, quarterly or, on an ad-hoc basis.
+We keep our clients up to date on the performance of our PRIME VALUES funds with monthly “factsheets”.
+We also provide information on the mandates entrusted to us on a semi-annual, quarterly or, on request, ad-hoc basis.
 Our clients get a detailed insight into the performance and the current positioning at any time.
 Of course, we treat all information confidentially.